 - You must be married.
 You can’t file for a marriage visa until after you’re married.
 (If you want to get married in the United States, a K-1 fiancé visa. is a better choice for you.)

 - You must demonstrate that you’re able to financially support your spouse by meeting at least the federal poverty guidelines.
 However, if you don’t make enough money to qualify, you may be able to use a co-sponsor and show other assets.

 - Your spouse must be eligible for an immigrant visa.
 If your spouse does not meet eligibility criteria, or if they violated U.S. immigration laws, the process becomes much more complicated – and your spouse may not be eligible to come to the United States.

 After you hire our marriage visa attorney Deron Smallcomb, you will be assigned to the caseworker most familiar with your spouse’s country and U.S. embassy there, and in many cases one that speaks the same language as your spouse.
 We will give you and your spouse access to our secure website where you can enter your basic biographical information and upload the documents we require.

 After we have collected the needed information for your spouse visa, we will complete all of the forms and send them to a supervisor for review.
 We then send you the marriage visa forms for signature and review.
 You will sign them as instructed and return them to our office with the $535 filing fee for the U.S. Department of Homeland Security.

-Once received, our legal team will compile your CR1 visa petition on send it to the immigration attorney for review and signature.
+After we receive your forms, our legal team will compile your CR-1 visa petition on send it to the immigration attorney for review and signature.
 We then file your marriage visa petition with USCIS.Marriage Visa Wait Times

-The total CR1 visa processing time, from start-to-finish, is about 10-12 months.
+The total CR-1 visa processing time, from start to finish, is 10 to 12 months.
 If you are a permanent resident filing for your husband of wife, the expected time is closer to 2 years.